 - 3.1.
+The function of the Module Board is to confirm all awarded marks.
+The Module Board for all levels consists of faculty members engaged in assessing these Levels as first / second marker or moderator, together with the Principal, Academic Dean, Programme Leader, Deputy Programme Leader and the Academic Secretary / Director of Academic Support. - 3.2.
+The function of an Assessment Board is to: - (a) confirm all awarded marks (if the Module Board has not already done so) - (b) decide whether a student may proceed to the next stage of the programme (including the requirement where necessary of the repeat of one or more assessment tasks); - (c) decide the final award of the degree, including the class of honours to be awarded; - (d) decide the final award of the Certificate or Diploma. - 3.3.
 Three External Examiners are appointed in Theology (with expertise spread across the range of subdisciplines within Theology), plus one External Examiner each in Counselling and in Music and Worship, each to serve for a period normally not longer than four years.
-They have access to all assessed work for Levels 5 and 6 and shall approve all assessment set for Levels 5 and 6, and Level 6 project titles. - 3.2.
-The Assessment Board for Level 4 (apart from exiting students in receipt of an award) consists of all tutors engaged in assessing that Level as first or second marker, together with the Principal, Academic Dean, Programme Leader, and Academic Secretary / Director of Academic Support (if they are not already assessing Level 4 work).
-The Principal or Academic Dean normally chairs the Assessment Board, but this may be delegated to the Academic Secretary / Director of Academic Support if necessary. - 3.3.
-The Module and Assessment Board for Levels 5 and 6 and exiting Level 4 students in receipt of an award, consists of all faculty members engaged in assessing these Levels as first / second marker or moderator, together with the Middlesex University Link Tutor, Principal, Academic Dean, Programme Leader, Academic Secretary / Director of Academic Support (if they are not already assessing Level 5 or 6 work), and the External Examiners.
-If necessary, the Module and Assessment Board may proceed with no External Examiners present as long as an absence form has been submitted in accordance with Middlesex University requirements.
-The Principal or Academic Dean normally chairs the Module or Assessment Board, but this may be delegated to the Academic Secretary / Director of Academic support if necessary. - 3.4.
-The function of a Module Board is to confirm all awarded marks, but it may also fulfil the role of the Assessment Board.
-The function of an Assessment Board is to: - (a) confirm all awarded marks (if the Module Board has not already done so) - (b) decide whether a student may proceed to the next stage of the programme (including the requirement where necessary of the repeat of one or more assessment tasks); - (c) decide the final award of the degree, including the class of honours to be awarded;
+They have access to all assessed work for Levels 5 and 6 and shall approve all assessment set for Levels 5 and 6, and Level 6 project titles. - 3.4.
+The Assessment Board for Level 4 (apart from exiting students in receipt of an award) consists of the Principal, Academic Dean, Programme Leader, Deputy Programme leader, and Academic Secretary / Director of Academic Support (if they are not already assessing Level 4 work).
+The Principal or Academic Dean normally chairs the Assessment Board, but this may be delegated to the Academic Secretary / Director of Academic Support if necessary. - 3.5.
+The Assessment Board for Levels 5 and 6 and exiting Level 4 students in receipt of an award, consists of the Middlesex University Link Tutor, Principal, Academic Dean, Programme Leader, Deputy Programme Leader, Academic Secretary / Director of Academic Support (if they are not already assessing Level 5 or 6 work), and the External Examiners.
+If necessary, the Assessment Board may proceed with no External Examiners Page 2 of present as long as an absence form has been submitted in accordance with Middlesex University requirements.
+The Principal or Academic Dean normally chairs the Module or Assessment Board, but this may be delegated to the Academic Secretary / Director of Academic support if necessary.

-- (d) decide the final award of the Certificate or Diploma. - 3.5.
-In implementing the following regulations, the Assessment Board has discretion to make allowance for a student's overall standard of achievement where one or more of the following applies: - (a) it is felt that strict interpretation of a particular assessment regulation would cause serious injustice to the student;

-- (b) the student is just below a borderline; - (c) evidence of valid extenuating circumstances has been presented to the Board. - 3.6 Chair's action may be taken in relation to any matter as long as this is in the best interests of the student and the Academic Secretary / Director of Academic Support, the Programme Leader and the Registrar has been consulted. - 3.7 In order to pass a module, the student is required to achieve a mark of 40+ (or a pass where there is a pass or fail outcome) in each module element, except where compensation applies (if appropriate) or if the learning outcomes are met by the achievement of a 40+ mark (or a pass) in another module element.
+- 3.6.
+In implementing the following regulations, the Assessment Board has discretion to make allowance for a student's overall standard of achievement where one or more of the following applies: - (a) it is felt that strict interpretation of a particular assessment regulation would cause serious injustice to the student; - (b) the student is just below a borderline; - (c) evidence of valid extenuating circumstances has been presented to the Board. - 3.7 Chair's action may be taken in relation to any matter as long as this is in the best interests of the student and the Academic Secretary / Director of Academic Support, the Programme Leader and the Assistant Registrar have been consulted. - 3.8 In order to pass a module, the student is required to achieve a mark of 40+ (or a pass where there is a pass or fail outcome) in each module element, except where compensation applies (if appropriate) or if the learning outcomes are met by the achievement of a 40+ mark (or a pass) in another module element.